Buying real estate in Uganda?

 Do banks lend to foreigners in Uganda in 2026?

-Foreign buyers in Uganda can typically expect loan-to-value ratios of 70% to 85%, meaning a down payment of 15% to 30% is required, and interest rates range from around 16% to 22% for local currency loans, or 8% to 9% for dollar-denominated loans through specialized lenders like UNFCU for eligible UN staff.
+Foreign buyers who do qualify for a mortgage in Uganda can typically expect loan-to-value ratios of 60% to 70% (meaning you need a 30% to 40% down payment) and interest rates ranging from 16% to 22% annually for Uganda shilling loans, or around 9% to 12% for US dollar-denominated loans where available.

 You can also read our latest update about mortgage and interest rates in Uganda.